mastrojs/mastrojs.github.io/data/index.md

 ## Join the community

+It's still early days.
+But we're looking to build a community of all kinds of people passionate about crafting websites, that are helping each other to do so.

-Something not working as expected?
+Something not working as expected or confusing?
 Would you like to contribute?
 Do you have a question?

 <a class="button" href="https://github.com/mastrojs/mastro/issues/">Open a GitHub issue</a>